 - An information meeting for every class in the primary school is held in early Term One and all parents are invited to attend.
 The Secondary section has an information evening at the same time; - An Interim Report regarding student effort and behaviour is made available on SEQTA at the end of Term One.
 It is not a comprehensive academic report rather it only reports general progress; - Primary teachers send work home in work sample folders or portfolios or test books at the end of Terms Two and Four; - Parent interviews are held early in Term Two to allow discussion to take place in relation to student progress.
-Each respective section of the College will close early on this appointed day; - High School teachers release student assessments on SEQTA; - Parents are encouraged to contact the College, if there is any concern, to discuss student progress.
+Each respective section of the College will close early on this appointed day; - High School teachers release student assessments on SEQTA; - Parents are encouraged to contact the College or teacher in Primary School or Form Teacher in High School, if there is any concern, to discuss student progress.